dosanity/dosanity.github.io/webpages/MNIST-digits-analysis.md

 ![SVM-Accuracy](https://user-images.githubusercontent.com/29410712/180265137-b223cfd3-dc44-47c5-9351-9ec87b5b5320.png)

-Using this code we calculate the accuracy of the raw data.
+Using this code, we calculate the accuracy of the raw data.

 ```
 Xraw = digits.data